 There are so many more tools for different aspects of marketing CI, that we can't possibly go into all of them here... but the idea is to find the right ones and use them as an advantage for your company.

 On average, companies are competing against 29 other companies, so it pays to differentiate.
-Let's take a look at your marketing, including your Unique Value Proposition, and differentiation opportunities as part of a complimentary strategy analysis and call:
+Let's take a look at your marketing as part of a quick, helpful chat: